 Expect to be at the spa for between two and three hours, although some people stay for practically the entire day!

-There are a couple of hot pools and they are very nice.
-When we went they were about 40 degrees Celsius (or 104 degrees Fahrenheit).
+There are a couple of hot pools, and they are very nice.
+When we went, it was about 40 degrees Celsius (or 104 degrees Fahrenheit).
 The cold pools are very cold!
-We were told they range between about 5 and 15 degrees Celsius (or between around 40 and 60 degrees Fahrenheit).
-When we went the sign said it was 15 degrees C, but it felt like zero!
+We were told they range from about 5 to 15 degrees Celsius (or about 40 to 60 degrees Fahrenheit).
+When we went, the sign said it was 15 degrees C, but it felt like zero!

 The cold pool was so freezingly cold the first time!
-After the second and third times it got better though, and we actually started to like it.
+After the second and third times, it got better, though, and we actually started to like it.
 It was, what can we say, “very refreshing.”
-The frigid water was very nice after spending time in the hot bath, especially as it was a warm day.
-Just 15 seconds or so though was long enough!
+The frigid water felt very nice after spending time in the hot bath, especially on a warm day.
+Just 15 seconds or so was long enough, though!

-The relaxation stations in the summer were patio-like areas with reclining deck chairs and hammocks.
-All you did was lie there for 10 to 20 minutes, but boy was it nice and relaxing!
+The summer relaxation stations were patio-like areas with reclining deck chairs and hammocks.
+All you did was lie there for 10 to 20 minutes, but boy, was it nice and relaxing!
 We almost fell asleep!
-It also made us want to buy a hammock, and return to the spa another day!
+It also made us want to buy a hammock and return to the spa another day!

 Scandinave Video